 The ODT feature is designed to improve signal integrity of the memory channel by enabling the DDR3 SDRAM controller to independently turn on/off ODT for any or all devices.
-The ODT input control pin is used to determine when R{TT} is turned on (ODTLon) and off (ODTLoff), assuming ODT has been enabled via MR1[9, 6, 2].
+The ODT input control pin is used to determine when R{TT} is turned on (ODTL on) and off (ODTL off), assuming ODT has been enabled via MR1[9, 6, 2].

-Timings for ODT are detailed in On-Die Termination(ODT) section of the data sheet.
+Timings for ODT are detailed in On-Die Termination (ODT) (page 191).